Philip2809/neato-brainslug/README.md

 # neato-connected

-If you want to learn about the inner workings of neato robots and my findings, please go [here](./findings.md), if you want to repair your neato to regain some of the lost functionallity, continue reading on this page.
-To make the proccess as easy as possible, I recommend to read the entire guide before actucally doing anything.
+If you want to learn about the inner workings of neato robots and my findings, please go [here](./findings.md), if you want to repair your neato to regain some of the lost functionality, continue reading on this page.
+To make the process as easy as possible, I recommend to read the entire guide before actually doing anything.

 Since the aim of this project is quite big, and my end goal is to make a package that can be used with any lidar-powered vacuum cleaner, I have decided to split it up into stages.
 We are currently at stage 1, and the first number in the version will define which stage the release is for.